-High-end steamer trunks were covered in leather and typically had a unique design embossed into the material.
+High-end steamer trunks were covered in leather and typically had a unique metal design embossed into the material.

-Many higher end trunks also had internal compartments or trays that made them more effective for storing smaller personal items like jewelry or parasols.
+Many higher end trunks also had internal tray compartments or trays that made them more effective for storing smaller personal items like jewelry or parasols.

-They were much more expensive than an empty trunk, required more craftsmanship, and were only used by the very wealthy who had these types of personal effects to store.
+They were much more expensive than an empty antique trunk, required more craftsmanship, and were only used by the very wealthy who had these types of personal effects to store.

 History of the Steamer Trunk